Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ### 2.1.2 CORD loader

 The cord_loader variant of the data loader module processes titles and abstracts in the [CORD-19 dataset](https://github.com/allenai/cord19), a large collection of SARS-CoV2-related articles updated until 2022-06-02.
 For the CORD loader to work, the CORD19 dataset, which includes the metadata.csv file processed by the pipeline, first needs to be downloaded manually from the CORD-19 website ([direct download link](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases/cord-19_2022-06-02.tar.gz)).
 The file path to the metadata.csv file should then be provided in the config file as input.
 By default, the module will process all titles and abstracts in the CORD-19 dataset (approximately 700 000 records).
 If a smaller subset is to be processed, a .txt file with the selected cord UIDs, which can be extracted from the metadata.csv file, needs to be provided.
-To run the CORD loader script, turn "cord_loader" in the ignore section to false (and data_loader and text_loader to true) and provide the following arguments:
+To run the CORD loader script, turn "cord_loader" in the ignore section to false (and downloader, pubmed_bulk_loader and text_loader to true) and provide the following arguments:

-#### Config file argument:
+#### Config file arguments:
 ```console
     "input_path": input file path with CORD-19 metadata.csv file
     "output_path": path to storage location for output